Old Man Yells at iCloud

 We’ve had this concept of files based on physical documents since before there was a GUI.
 The innovation of the desktop GUI environment is that you could have those files represented in a way that could be manipulated more like those physical documents.
 That icon of a piece of paper could be dragged and dropped into a folder that represented a way to collect and organize files like their physical counterparts.
 They weren’t the same, but the visual metaphor made sense to people that still had to deal with physical pieces of paper and tabbed folders.

 Fewer and fewer people needed to track physical documents, and the number of digital documents skyrocketed.
-It was often easier to just dump everything in one big pile of data and use search to filter for the data you needed.
+It was often easier to just dump everything in one big pile of data, and then use search to filter for the data you needed.
 The hierarchy of neighboring files mattered less and less.

 Files still matter though, the GUI for managing files still matters.
 People get bitten by it all the time.
 John Siracusa recounted a story about how his son kept all his computer programming work in Desktop and Documents, which were synced by iCloud, and the number of files hosed everything.
 My pal Dan Sturm is in a perennial fight with his Dropbox accounts because something will get slightly out of whack and then he has to download and upload gigabytes of data as a sacrifice to the syncing gods.

-Take Final Cut Pro for iPad (a name only a mother could love) which decided that they couldn’t support file workflows on the iPad the same as they can on the Mac, so they dumped everything in a project file, that’s really a folder, which is full of all the files.
-That meant those projects could be converted to be Final Cut Pro (for Mac) friendly, but not the other way around.
+Take Final Cut Pro for iPad (a name only a mother could love) where the developers decided that they couldn’t support file workflows on the iPad the same as they can on the Mac, so they dumped everything in a project file, that’s really a folder, which is full of all the files.
+That meant those projects could be converted to be Final Cut Pro (for Mac) friendly, but not the other way around because things could live outside of the Final Cut Pro library on a Mac.
 It also meant that all your media for the project needed to be inside that one big blob on your iPad.
 If you are familiar with editing, you know that editors have a lot of media, which they are constantly moving around and organizing on drives, and media that gets reused between projects.

 All of your media files have to live within the FCP Library files, and that same library file has to be stored on either the internal or external drive.
 That means you can’t split your media across multiple drives or cloud storage.
 One side effect of this method is that it means you’re just constantly duplicating files from one place to another.